As with most industries, acronyms abound in sales and marketing.

 - Marching up and down your high street naked except for a strategically placed sandwich board

-However, hundreds of things per day grab our attention without necessarily interesting us.
+However, hundreds of daily things grab our attention without necessarily interesting us.

 An advert for a $7 life coach training course grabbed my attention the other day on Facebook, but I wasn’t interested other than the laugh it gave me.

-Because so many people and companies are trying to gain our attention, moving people to the next stage of interest is harder than it’s even been.
+Because so many people and companies are trying to gain our attention, moving people to the next stage of interest is harder than it’s ever been.

-To gain interest you have to be different, stand out (in a good way) on a consistent basis and you must demonstrate value again and again.
+To gain interest, you have to be different, stand out (in a good way) consistently and you must demonstrate value again and again.

-Then, presuming there is the need for coaching, that interest will turn into the desire to hire you.
+Then, presuming there is a need for coaching, that interest will turn into the desire to hire you.